pypyr/docs/content/docs/pipelines/lookup-order.md

 Simply put, by default, this is the directory you're currently in when you invoke pypyr from the cli.

+{{< note tip >}}
+Windows users, you can specify paths with / or \ as directory separator. pypyr will resolve either correctly for you.

+When you're working with files and you want to have a cross-platform compatible pipeline and you're using relative paths, front-slash / is the way to go.
+{{< /note >}}

 ## directory locations lookup order
 By default pypyr uses a file loader to find & load pipelines from the